fusroodah/fusroodah/README.md

-interested in AI

-currently learning NLP
+check out my Python Chatbot that learns from input.

 looking to collaborate on anything interesting (C++ , Python)

-check out my Python Chatbot that learns from input